McGillX/mcgillx-research-documentation/docs/source/rstfiles/edx_relational_db_migration.rst

           }
       }
   You likely will want to modify the paths in these methods to suit your own directory structures.
+- For most tables, inserts are done after every relevant line in the tracking logs.
+In order to speed up performance, it would be reasonable to collect a larger number of values and then do a batch insert.

 Video events
 ^^^^^^^^^^^^^^^^^^^^^^^